DCC-EX/dcc-ex.github.io/docs/ex-commandstation/accessories/turntables/dcc-turntables.rst

   TT_ADDPOSITION(201,7,207,0,"Turntable entry")
   TT_ADDPOSITION(201,8,208,0,"Maintenance bay 1")
   TT_ADDPOSITION(201,9,209,0,"Maintenance bay 2")
-  TT_ADDPOSITION(201,10,210,0,"Maintenance bay 3")
+  TT_ADDPOSITION(201,10,210,0,"Maintenance bay 3")  // This adds position 10 with the DCC address 210

 Throttle control
 ----------------

 The result of both examples above is that the turntable objects are advertised to throttles that understand turntable objects, meaning they can be controlled in a similar manner to turnouts/points.

-Note, however, that as this is brand new functionality, there are likely to be no throttles that understand these commands yet.
+Note, however, that as this is brand new functionality, there are likely to be no throttles that understand these commands yet (subtle hint for throttle developers here!).

 Automation options
 ------------------